nuuuwan/news_lk3_data/README.md

 *2024-01-30 13:33:00* · [`adaderanalk`](https://www.adaderana.lk/news/96851/ex-pakistan-pm-imran-khan-gets-10-year-jail-term-for-leaking-state-secrets) · `en`

-A Pakistan court handed former Prime Minister Imran Khan a 10-year jail term on Tuesday for leaking state secrets, the former premier’s media team said.
+A Pakistan court handed former Prime Minister Imran Khan a 10-year jail term on Tuesday for leaking state secrets, the former premier’s media team said, his second conviction in recent months and just 10 days before the country’s general election.

-The case pertains to allegations that Khan had shared contents of a secret cable sent by the country’s ambassador in Washington to the government in Islamabad.
+The case pertains to allegations that Khan had made public contents of a secret cable sent by the country’s ambassador in Washington to the government in Islamabad.

 Khan’s party, the Pakistan Tehreek-e-Insaf (PTI), said both Khan and former foreign minister Shah Mehmood Qureshi had been sentenced to 10 years each by a special court.

-It said the party would challenge the decision and called it a "sham case".
+It said the party would challenge the decision and called it a “sham case”.

-◼️
+“We don’t accept this illegal decision,” Khan’s lawyer Naeem Panjutha posted on social media platform X, formerly Twitter.

+...

 [Data](articles/03892894.json)